The two-time Emmy-nominated actor and comedian’s first-ever SA show in Cape ...

 As I have said, its a beauty that has to be experienced for oneself, but the beauty is not only superficial; (although that exists in abundance) it also exists with the people.
 Whether it be a polite retiree, a joyous student or a working adult all too happy to let you take the parking he was eyeing, the people are, as in most instances, what make any place great.
 And Cape Town’s Southern Suburbs are pretty great.

 If you are on the search for sunset spots to quench your thirst, why not check out our overview of Sizzling Sundowner Hotspots in Cape Town.
+Also, check out luxuary at its finest at aha The Quayside Hotel.

 Also, don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
 Not to mention, subscribe to our newsletter to keep up to date with what's hip and happening in our pretty city.